 Before you start working on your presentation, it’s important make sure you’re putting careful thought into the meeting itself.

 Start with the frequency.
-As Karen Peacock, COO of Intercom, put it, “An Internal QBR is a relic of slower moving time.
+As Karen Peacock, COO of Intercom, put it, “An internal quarterly business review is a relic of slower moving time.
 Monthly reporting between smaller groups that pull in people as needed is much more useful.”
 This approach can also help with scheduling because, while it might seem like inviting every executive in the company is a good idea, it’s increasingly unrealistic to expect they all can find the same free window on their calendars.

 Other tips include keeping the meeting between 30-60 minutes and cushioning your agenda items instead of saving Q&A for the end.
 Anything longer than an hour will likely cause the conversation to stray, and asking for questions at the end of each section will prevent the discussion from becoming overwhelming at the end.